The beta-carotene test measures the level of beta-carotene in the blood.

 The test can also be used to help measure how well your body absorbs fats.

 The normal range is 50 to 300 micrograms per deciliter.

-While this test is a valuable part of the diagnosis of vitamin A deficiency, the test results must be evaluated along with other clinical findings.
+This test plays a valuable role in diagnosing vitamin A deficiency.
+But the test results must be evaluated along with other clinical findings.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include: